crazy-djactor/nitro_lab/README.md

 # NitroLabsAPI
+NitroLab is the automatic selling drinks machine in which be integrated with RPi.

-Server Side API data for RPI sensors and data
+Server Side API data for POS and User

 ## Installation